The Rottweiler Pitbull mix seems to epitomize everything cool, tough, and even dangerous in a dog.

 Rottweilers, on the other hand, have a strong natural guarding instinct but are also polite in social settings.

-Their breeding is to be alert and react only when a situation warrants.
+Their breeding is to be alert and react only when a situation warrants it.
 Criminals, however, also exploit any aggressive tendencies of the Rottie to protect their status and property.

 The Pitweiler makes a potentially ferocious dog that attacks with little provocation in the following scenarios.